-I’ve received an email or SMS reminder about an unpaid toll notice.
+I’ve received an email, SMS or phone call reminder about an unpaid toll notice.
 Is this a scam?

-No this is not a scam.
 If you travel on a toll road without a valid toll account or pass, a toll notice requesting payment for your trip plus additional admin fees is posted to the registered owner of that vehicle.
-If the first toll notice goes unpaid, you'll be be posted a final toll notice, with an additional fee.
+If the first toll notice goes unpaid, you'll be posted a final toll notice, with an additional fee.

 |Cross City Tunnel, Eastern Distributor, Hills M2, Lane Cove Tunnel, Military Road E-Ramp, M5 South-West Motorwayemail@example.com|